Reilly Frameschool - 5 Day framebuilding course, Brighton

 5-Day Framebuilding Course

 We have been running the courses since day one but are now delighted to be able to offer you the opportunity to do exactly that throughout the year as a part of a comprehensive and customisable package.
-On our 5-day frame building course, we will welcome you into our workshop and share our enormous wealth of experience with you, to help you create your own tailor made bicycle frame.
+On our 5-day frame building course, we will welcome you into our workshop and share our enormous wealth of experience with you, to help you create your own tailor-made bicycle frame.

-So whether you’re interested for yourself, or you want to get rid of a loved one for a week after christmas, get in touch today and guarantee yourself a place!
+So whether you’re interested for yourself, or you want to get rid of a loved one for a week after Christmas, get in touch today and guarantee yourself a place!

 What You Can Build

 We can teach you to build anything from a sprightly new road or track frame to a mud-loving cross/gravel or hard-tail mountain bike frame or even something to go touring with, the choice is yours.
 Unfortunately, tandems, recumbents, BMXs and trikes, as well as builds in stainless steel, are too complex to fit into the 5-day course.
 We are often asked whether you can build a stainless steel frame from 953 or Xcr, the answer is a big emphatic NO!

 Reynolds of course are British whilst Columbus and Dedacciai are made in Italy.
 All are of equal quality, which is super high end.

 We use frame parts from Long Shen in Taiwan, Paragon machine works in the USA and quite recently dropouts from Bentley components, made right here in the UK.
 Other parts can be specially ordered.

 Below are the main areas that will be covered over the 5 days, with an explanation of what they cover.

 - Thorough explanation of the fundamental differences between frames designed for different applications.
 From the suitability of materials, to the effects of different geometries and the different methods of joining tubes.

 - The creation of a CAD drawing, using BikeCAD software, which includes the information needed to set up the jig and start cutting tubes.

 Tools and Safety

 - Workshop tour, with tool explanations and demos.

 - Health and safety and workshop rules.

 - Description of the differences in properties between varying tube sets.

 - The difference between single, double, triple butted tubes.

 - How to choose suitable tubing for your build.

 - Tube preparation (includes cutting and mitering).

 - Demonstration of the jig.

 - How to set up the jig for your build.

 Brazing and Welding Methods

-Explanations of different joining techniques used for frame building.
-Brazing theory and techniques.
-Outline procedure for brazing your frame.
-Practice brazing.
-Brazing of your frame.
+- Explanations of different joining techniques used for frame building.

 - Final checks on your frame, including all brazed areas.

-• Frame cleaning, finishing and filing.
+- Frame cleaning, finishing and filing.

-• Preparation for paint.
+- Preparation for paint.

-The course will run from 9am to 5pm from Monday to Friday.
-Please contact us with your preferred dates.
-Please note, we are fully booked for February and April 2016.
+Dates and TimesThe course will run from 9am to 5pm from Monday to Friday.

-The cost for the course is £1200 + materials.
+The cost for the course is £1500 + materials.
 We require a £350 deposit, which is non refundable to secure your place.
 The balance due before the course starts.
-We accept most major cards, paypal and bank transfer.
+We accept paypal and bank transfer.

 This price includes all tuition, use of tools, workshop space and unlimited tea and coffee.
 At the end of the course you will walk away with the frame you have made whilst with us, mostly these are of show quality and something you will may not achieve on other courses.